nginxinc/nginx-wiki/source/contributing/writing_docs.rst

 ..
 [1] Like this

-Notes, Warnings, Todo and See Also
+Notes, Warnings, Todo, and See Also
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Notes, warnings and todos all take similar forms.
-The wiki is configured to hide *todo* whilst rendering:
+The markup for notes, warnings, and todos is similar.
+The NGINX Wiki is configured to omit *todo*s from the output:

 .. code-block:: rest